Saola: Conservation

 A group of scientists from the Vietnam Academy of Science and Technology in central Hanoi, within the Institute of Biotechnology, investigated a last resort effort of conserving the species by cloning, an extremely difficult approach even in the case of well-understood species.
 However, the lack of female saola donors of enucleated ovocytes and receptive females, as well as the interspecific barriers, greatly compromise the potential success of the cloning technique.

 Researchers have stationed within villages around the Phou Sithon Endangered Species Conservation Area (PST) where saola have been spotted.
 Based on interviews that were conducted amongst the villagers, they have stated that poachers enter the restricted areas, illegally hunting the last saola.
 They have stressed the need for more human regulation to be enforced in order to keep the sustainability of wildlife in check.

 2017 the Saola Working Group together with the Leibniz Institute for Zoo and Wildlife Research in an open letter to Science called for the establishment of a conservation breeding programme.

+As of 2025, a 2013 camera trap recording is the youngest sighting of the species, though a 2021 statistical analysis suggested that there may be a small number of scattered individuals still in existence.
+Conservationist Rob Timmins stated that in 2025: "I think that few would disagree that extinction [of the Saola] in the next decade will be inevitable (unless intervention is successful)”.
+That year, an intensive search was undertaken in Laos in order to attempt to find any surviving Saola individuals.